stevenbal/cmis-adapter/README.rst

 The ``DOCUMENT_MAP`` describes the mapping for the ``EnkelvoudigInformatieObject`` resource in the Documenten API.
-In this snippet, only the ``EnkelvoudigInformatieObject.titel`` is mapped to a custom DMS property called ``drc:document_titel``.
+In this snippet, only the ``EnkelvoudigInformatieObject.titel`` attribute is mapped to a custom CMIS property called ``drc:document_titel``.

-When creating a document, the custom properties are translated to CMIS properties as shown below (note that this is a stripped down request example):
+Communication between the Documenten API using the CMIS-adapter, is done via CMIS.
+Therefore, when creating a document via the Documenten API, the attributes are translated to CMIS properties as shown below (note that this is a stripped down request example).

 .. code-block:: xml